BDC Hamburger Icon

 Open row

-Processing medical claims correctly is complex because providers must follow HIPAA regulations, use precise medical codes, inspect claims thoroughly for errors, and submit forms on time to a medical clearinghouse or insurance payer.
-You may also need to process these forms through specific medical claims management software.
+Medical service providers are responsible for billing insurance companies for their clients’ services and procedures.
+To do so, they must file medical claims as part of the medical billing process.
+Processing medical claims correctly is complex because providers must follow Health Insurance Portability and Accountability Act (HIPAA) regulations, use precise medical codes, inspect claims thoroughly for errors, and submit forms on time to a medical clearinghouse or insurance payer.
+They also may need to process these forms through specific medical claims management software.

-We’ll explore the process of filing medical claims, what they should include and what medical service providers should know about filing claims correctly and resolving problems.
+We’ll explore the process of filing medical claims, what they should include, and what medical service providers should know about filing claims correctly and resolving problems.

 What are medical claims?